 In the event of a fire, the College expects that all campus community members will evacuate by the nearest exit, closing doors and activating the fire alarm system (if one is nearby) as they leave.
 If circumstances permit at the time of the alarm, additional instructions will be given regarding where students and/or staff are to relocate.

 Evacuate a building immediately when:

-- A fire alarm sounds. - A Campus Emergency Notification System (CENS) announcement is made. - Notified by emergency personnel, or by other means.
+- A fire alarm sounds. - A Campus Emergency Notification System (CENS) announcement is made. - Instructed by emergency personnel to do so.

 While evacuating the building: